run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 ### CPU & Memory Utilization

-Track CPU and memory Node utilization and identify times where load on specific Nodes is high.
+Track CPU and memory Node utilization and identify times where the load on specific Nodes is high.

 __How to__: view the following panel: